The Brilliant Mind of Edison Lee: Joules

+Harley Webster

+Haarley is Edison’s younger cousin.
+While less intellectually curious that Edison, he is, in some ways, more street-smart and able to see the flaws in Edison’s schemes, to Edison’s great frustration.
+Raised in a single-parent household, Harley enjoys spending time with Edison but has learned from past experiences to be cautions when agreeing to participate in his cousin’s outlandish experiments.

+Katie Franklin

+Katie is Edison’s classmate and friend.
+Her even-keeled approach to life stands in stark contrast to Edison’s free-spirited sensibilities.
+The two of them are highly competitive, yet they respect each other’s intelligence and unique abilities.

+Myron Bohr

+Myron is one of Edison’s best friends.
+He is extremely shy, yet he has a sharp sense of humor that emerges when its least expected.
+He is a gifted young man who is full of surprises.

+Senator Otto Ottoman

+Senator Ottoman and Edison can often be found sitting together in the local diner sparring over current issues, with the Senator offering up his usual ambiguous answers to Edison’s unrelenting questioning.

 Style

 The daily strip usually runs to four panels, with three panels appearing on some occasions.
 The Sunday strip is in a two-tiered format with a large throwaway logo panel appearing on the left.
 It is drawn in great detail and appears in color (online and in newspapers that carry daily color strips).
 Objects like computers, cars and other props required in a cartoon strip are presented as close to reality as possible.
 While much of the characters' lives takes place inside their house, they are frequently shown outside, gazing at the heavens or traveling into the woods.
 They are also shown shopping at a mall, buying medicines at a pharmacy and visiting the doctor.

 There is very little serialization as in strips like Retail or Sherman's Lagoon where the story usually runs for a week or more.
 In The Brilliant Mind of Edison Lee the story generally runs on a day-to-day basis with some exceptions.